BerkeleyAutomation/secure_fog_robotics/rosgdp/README.md

 ## Final notes

+- The current GDP implementation provides very minimal security and durability guarantees.
+This will be changed sometime soon.
+As such, please do not use it for sensitive/critical data right away.

+- The GDP API and interface is going to change sometime very soon.
+Some code modification will be necessary as and when such change happens.

-The two quick GDP tutorials ([Part 1](https://gdp.cs.berkeley.edu/redmine/projects/gdp/repository/revisions/master/entry/doc/tutorial/gdp-tutorial-part1.md), [Part 2](https://gdp.cs.berkeley.edu/redmine/projects/gdp/repository/revisions/master/entry/doc/tutorial/gdp-tutorial-part2.md)) are highly recommended.
+- The two quick GDP tutorials ([Part 1](https://gdp.cs.berkeley.edu/redmine/projects/gdp/repository/revisions/master/entry/doc/tutorial/gdp-tutorial-part1.md), [Part 2](https://gdp.cs.berkeley.edu/redmine/projects/gdp/repository/revisions/master/entry/doc/tutorial/gdp-tutorial-part2.md)) are highly recommended.